-Outbreak at jail annex over; new cases emerge at Kannapolis facility - Salisbury Post
+UPDATED: Outbreak at jail annex over; new cases emerge at Kannapolis facility - Salisbury Post

 natalie.anderson@salisburypost.com

-SALISBURY — State data on Friday showed that a COVID-19 outbreak among three employees at the Rowan County Jail Annex is now considered over, but a new outbreak has emerged at Big Elm Rehabilitation and Living Center.
+SALISBURY — State data on Friday showed that a COVID-19 outbreak among three employees at the Rowan County Jail Annex is over, but a new outbreak emerged at Big Elm Rehabilitation and Living Center.

 The state’s biweekly outbreak report shows a new outbreak of two cases at the facility, which is located in Kannapolis.

-Rowan County also saw nine deaths this week, with seven of the deaths among local congregate care facilities.
-That brings the total of COVID-19 related deaths in the county to 90, with 80 being the average age among them.
+Rowan County also saw 10 deaths this week, with seven of the deaths among local congregate care facilities.
+That brings the total of COVID-19 related deaths in the county to 91, with 80 being the average age among them.

 Cases continue to emerge at local congregate care facilities.
 While county data show Liberty Commons has now seen six deaths and 22 cases at the facility, state data show Liberty Commons has had five deaths and 24 cases.
 State data also show eight deaths and 89 cases at Trinity Oaks Health and Rehab, five deaths and 54 cases at Autumn Care, seven deaths and 43 cases at Accordius Health, eight cases at the Citadel and four cases at Compass Health in Spencer.

-Note: UPDATED: Outbreak at jail annex over; new cases emerge at Kannapolis facility